dimi-fn/squiz/README.md

 ### Socket.IO

-The command executed in the API subsection above will also activate socket.io on *localhost:5000*
+The command executed in the API subsection above will also activate the Socket.IO on *localhost:5000*

 ------